“Music is an agreeable harmony for the honor of God and the permissible delights of the soul.”

 Our Mission

-Bloomington Early Music is committed to our mission to enrich, educate, and inspire audiences and performers through historically informed performance in south central Indiana.
-We support emerging and established talent that is local, regional, national, and international and the performance of early music that is multicultural, multi-genre, and inclusive of our diverse community.
-We aim to engage audiences in ways that invite them to connect to history and to each other through this music.
+Bloomington Early Music is committed to our mission to enrich, educate, and inspire audiences and performers in south central Indiana through musical performance that is informed by history.
+We support emerging and established talent that is local, regional, national, and international and the performance of early music that crosses genre and culture and engages all residents of our city and the region in ways that invite them to connect to history and to each other through this music.

-Early Music is defined by BLEM broadly, encompassing musics from the medieval period through the early 19th century, across regional and cultural traditions within and outside of canonical boundaries.
+Early Music is defined by BLEM broadly, encompassing musics from the medieval period through the early 19th century, across regions and cultures within and outside of canonical boundaries.

-Bloomington Early Music is an equal opportunity organization and will not allow discrimination or harassment in its activities or operation based on age, ethnicity, race, ancestry, national origin, disability, size, religion, sexual orientation, gender, gender expression, marital status, socioeconomic background, and any status prohibited by applicable law.
+Bloomington Early Music aims to provide access and opportunities for all, and will not allow or tolerate unfair treatment or harassment in its activities or operation based on categories including age, ancestry, national origin, size, religion, marital status, and any status prohibited by applicable law.

 Values

-• We support music of the past millennium to the early nineteenth century in a way that is historically informed
+• We support the performance of music of the past millennium to the early nineteenth century that is informed by scholarly research into contemporary performance practices.

 • Collaborations form the core of our activities